 Why I Became a Couples Therapist?

-Through out my life, as I watched marriages crumble, I couldn't help but feel deeply saddened for all the pain it caused.
-And not just for the couple, but for the entire family.
+As I have watched marriages crumble throughout my life, I can't help but feel deeply saddened for all the pain that results.
+And not just for the unhappy couple, but for the entire family, especially little kids.
 A couple’s relationship sets the foundation for the next generation, for better or for worse.
 Yet many of us are woefully unprepared for marriage.
 With the right help, so much can be done preventatively to build more successful marriages.
-I see divorce as an AVOIDABLE squandering of human potential.
-That is why I have dedicated my work to helping couples strengthen relationships, enjoy each other, and break from generations of self-destructive behavior.

 Personal Qualities That Can Help Others